 The global economy will contract further before it grows again.
 However, businesses must plan now for what their international presence looks like in 2021 and beyond.
 All markets bring challenges, and some economies will not rebound as strongly as others.
 But wherever businesses choose to expand, flexibility is central to risk mitigation and successful expansion.

 Until relatively recently, most businesses expanded overseas under entity establishment.
 However, this method comes with significant costs and restrictions, such as steep overhead costs, burdensome legal processes, and lengthy commitments to a foreign market—a key hindrance in expansion during and after the COVID-19 pandemic.

 Businesses cannot predict with certainty how advantageous a market is once they begin operations.
 With entity setup, they are stuck in a market for long periods, with the possibility of incurring expensive tear-down costs and lengthy dissolution times.

-International Professional Employer Organization (PEO) solves both of these issues without the need for an entity.
-An International PEO becomes an organization’s Employer of Record, hiring on that firm’s behalf.
+An Employer of Record solves both of these issues without the need for an entity.
+An Employer of Record hires on that firm’s behalf.
 Most importantly, businesses enter and exit markets on their terms without lingering tear-down costs and processes.